Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Introduction

 Therefore, when we discretise Brownian paths, we must have smaller steps of discretisation when we approach the singularity.
-For this approach to work, we need to make sure that we do not spend too much time near the singularity, and this is exactly what the already mentionned fundamental work of Nguyên \cite{Nguyen} (see theorem \ref{thm:nguyen}) provides, by way of the ergodic theorem.
+For this approach to work, we need to make sure that we do not spend too much time near the singularity, or at least that we do not approach the singularity too quickly, and this is exactly what the already mentioned fundamental work of Nguyên \cite{Nguyen} (see theorem \ref{thm:nguyen}) provides, by way of the ergodic theorem.
 This idea is also present in the work of Deroin-Dupont-Kleptsyn \cite{DDK}.